netdata/netdata/collectors/systemd-journal.plugin/passive_journal_centralization_guide_self_signed_certs.md

 The script will create the directory `/etc/ssl/systemd-journal-remote` and in it you will find all the certificates needed.

-In this directory you will find shell scripts names `runme-on-XXX.sh`, where `XXX` are the names of your server and clients.
+In this directory you will find shell scripts named `runme-on-XXX.sh`, where `XXX` are the names of your server and clients.

 These `runme-on-XXX.sh` include everything to install the certificates, fix their file permissions to be accessible by systemd-journal-remote/upload, change `/etc/systemd/journal-remote.conf` (on the server) or `/etc/systemd/journal-upload.conf` (on the clients) and restart the relevant services.